Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇱🇹 Lithuania vs 🇳🇱 Netherlands: crypto licensing compared

 Choosing between Lithuania and Netherlands for a crypto licence starts with who you will answer to: Bank of Lithuania (Lietuvos bankas) - single competent authority.
 Publicly selective stance: wants few, solid firms rather than the ~370-strong legacy VASP pool. on one side, Autoriteit Financiële Markten (AFM) - lead conduct regulator and licensing authority; De Nederlandsche Bank (DNB) supports with prudential/AML input on the other, via the MiCA Crypto-Asset Service Provider (CASP) authorisation under Title V of Reg (EU) 2023/1114; replaced the national VASP registration.
 Single passportable licence covering the services applied for. and the MiCA CASP Authorisation (Crypto-Asset Service Provider), granted by AFM; DNB co-assesses fitness/propriety and AML for licence holders respectively.
-The two regimes differ on 6 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 Dimension 🇱🇹 Lithuania partly open